Sunday, August 11, 2024

 But, still, Jacksepticeye proves one thing: it is possible to make watching other people play videogames entertaining.
 And, if I could enjoy watching someone else play a videogame, when I don’t even like videogames all that much, surely I could enjoy watching someone play D&D, which I absolutely adore.
 Because, up until that point, the idea of watching other people play D&D had seemed just as stupid as watching other people play videogames.
 How could that possibly be entertaining?
 But now I was living in a whole new mental paradigm.
 And I knew that there were a lot of these D&D videos out there (what would eventually come to be called “actual play” shows) ... not just videos, but podcasts too.
 The field was still fairly young back then, but there was already a bewildering array of choices.
 So, cautiously, I decided to try a few.

 And, honestly, none of them were that great.
 Oh, sure, they had their moments, but they weren’t sucking me in the way good ol’ Jacksepticeye had.
 There were a bunch of “CelebriD&D” videos on YouTube, but they were edited to hell and back.
 In a way, this makes sense.
 Going with the sports analogy, D&D is not basketball.
-It’s more like baseball, at least in terms of pacing (if not golf).
-And, if you don’t have time to watch the 3 or 4 hour baseball game, what do you do? you watch the highlights, of course.
+In terms of pacing, it’s more like baseball ... if not golf.
+And, if you don’t have time to watch the 3 or 4 hour baseball game, what do you do?
+You watch the highlights, of course.
 But the thing is, you can boil a baseball game down to just highlights.
 There’s not a whole lot of context required for any given play, and what little there is can be described by a competent color commentator in a few brief sentences.
 But D&D is different: there’s an underlying story, and, without that context, the exciting moments are far less exciting.

 And then I heard that a new show was going to come out with Deborah Ann Woll, who I knew (and liked) from True Blood and Daredevil.
 And, back then, it was still fairly unusual to see a woman in the DM’s chair, and I thought that might be worth checking out.
 Episode 1 was set to feature Matthew Lillard, who most probably think of as Shaggy or “that kid from Hackers,” but I always preferred him in Scream and Thirteen Ghosts, so that seemed promising as well.
 As soon as the first episode was out on YouTube, I sat down to watch it.